yasiryagi/helpdesk/roles/storage-providers/README.md

 During this process you will be provided with a role key, which will be made available to download in the format `5YourStorageAddress.json`.
 If you set a password for this key, remember it :)

-The next steps (below) will only apply if you are a succesful applicant.
+The next steps (below) will only apply if you are a successful applicant.

 ### Setup and configure the storage node